mrmoizjoyo979/words-counter/README.md

 # words-counter
-This is a Words Counter Application by using Inquirer &amp; Chalk
+This is a Words Counter Application by using Inquirer & Chalk